-The Royal College of Occupational Therapists say that OTs can help with the everyday things in life when we have difficulty with these things.
+The Royal College of Occupational Therapists says that OTs can help with everyday things in life when we have difficulty with these things.

-Occupational therapy provides practical support to people with physical and mental illness, disability, long term condition, or those experiencing the effects of ageing, to do the things they need or want to do.
-It enables people of all ages to carry out practical and purposeful activities (often referred to as ‘occupation’).
-This could be essential day to day tasks – such as dressing, cooking, going shopping, to the things that make us who we are – our job, interests, hobbies and relationships.
+Occupational therapy provides practical support to people with a physical and mental illness, disability, long-term condition, or those experiencing the effects of ageing, to do the things they need or want to do.
+It enables people of all ages to carry out practical and purposeful activities (often referred to as “occupation”).
+The therapy could help with essential day-to-day tasks – such as dressing, cooking or going shopping, to the things that make us who we are – our job, interests, hobbies and relationships.

 OTs work closely with people to enable them to lead full and satisfying lives as independently as possible and achieve personal goals.
 This therapy offers valuable support and minimises the impact of disease and disability through the use of purposeful activity.

 Examples of things an OT can help with

 - learning disability

 - Working with architects and builders to create accessible homes

 - Supporting children with dyspraxia or a disability with writing and classroom skills

 - Helping people with arthritis to return to work by developing a pain management programme